 At the global scale, species with small ranges are more likely to face extinction when threatened by changes in climate or land use.
 It is not well-documented, however, whether this risk also applies at the local level.

-This study by researchers from Germany used historical land-use data combined with GBIF-mediated plant occurrences to derive species range based on number of grid cells occupied by a given species.
+This study by researchers from Germany used historical land-use data combined with GBIF-mediated plant occurrences to derive species range based on the number of grid cells occupied by a given species.
 They then identified cells that had experienced natural habitat loss and the species present before and after the change.

-At 80 per cent habitat loss, for example, the probability of persisting for species with larger ranges is higher than 85 per cent, while small-range species have a slightly, albeit significantly lower persistence probability of 75 per cent.
+At 80 per cent habitat loss, for example, the probability of persisting for species with larger ranges is higher than 85 per cent, while small-range species have a significantly lower persistence probability of 75 per cent.